fpsvogel/learn-ruby/README.md

 <!-- omit in toc -->
 # Learning Ruby: a resource list

 Hi!
-As a second-career developer who didn't go through a bootcamp, I've found it helpful to keep a roadmap of learning resources—building my own curriculum, in a way.
+As a second-career developer who didn't go through a bootcamp, I've found it helpful to keep a road map of learning resources—building my own curriculum, in a way.
 I hope this list helps you too!

-If you notice any broken links here, please let me know by [opening an issue](https://github.com/fpsvogel/learn-ruby-and-cs/issues/new/choose).
+If you notice any broken links here, please let me know by [opening an issue](https://github.com/fpsvogel/learn-ruby-and-cs/issues/new).

 <!-- omit in toc -->
 ## Table of contents